History of Severn View (Aust) services

 See also: M4 Service Area Planning

-Operators were invited to bid to design the service area in 1963.
+Operators were invited to bid to design the service area in mid-1963.
 The proposals needed to provide at least 200 seats in a café, 150 seats in a restaurant, and 80 toilets.
 In addition, the contract included a requirement to operate an emergency service to recover any vehicles that break down on the Severn Bridge; a big responsibility that needed to be factored into the business plan.
 Developers were all also warned that their buildings must not detract from the beauty of the cliff or the magnificence of the new bridge.
+Bridge architect Sir Percy Thomas was invited to oversee the proposed buildings.

 These requirements, plus the low and very seasonable traffic levels that were forecast for the first few years (meaning a large building would be needed but it would rarely be full), were suspected to be the reasons that the four proposals received were so disappointing.
 Fortes, Top Rank, Regent Oil and Property Investments Consolidation were all sent back to the drawing board.
 The police had been offered a police post, but they declined as they were getting one at Almondsbury.